houzhijian/CONQUER/readme.md

 --use_extend_pool 1000 --neg_video_num 3 --bsz 16 --encoder_pretrain_ckpt_filepath path/to/first_stage_trained_model/model.ckpt
 ```

 *NOTE*: The training has randomness when we adopt shared normalization training objective, because we randomly sample negative videos via an adpative pool size.
-You may not get the exact performance shown in paper.
+You will witness performance difference each time.

 2 .
 CONQUER inference